niko-38500/boilerplate-symfony-hexagonal-architecture-CQRS-JWT/README.md

     └── Presentation
 ```

-Zoom in on a domain, let's take the example of the blog domain :
+Zoom into a domain, let's take the example of the blog domain :

 ```
 Blog